 So Dromana House is coming up to the celebration of a proven 800 years occupancy and development of this site.
 That much is documented, but the antecedent members of the family may have been here, even before that, first with a castle, and later with a mansion, and for many years with sixty thousand acres within which they founded a village, Villierstown, but now reduced to this comfortable garden and workspace.
 I like to walk out, across the croquet lawn, and down to the bastion where I can look further down the river.
 I do not think there are ghosts here, but certainly there is a grand spirit.
 Inevitably conflict must have occurred at times in past centuries, but one gets the impression that with all the hard work of the day, this estate is nevertheless blanketed in peace and serenity.
 For me, it is something I take with me when I leave.
 How is the family to commemorate and celebrate these 800 years?
 There are plans, I have heard, to create a genealogical table, and that is remarkable enough, and Herculean enough, in its own sense.
 They were here hundreds of years before the Reformation in Europe and England, and therefore long before Henry VIII or Oliver Cromwell, before the Europeans went to America, and certainly centuries before the British ventured to Australia.
 It may seem a trite question to ask, but if the Americans are American, the Canadians Canadian, the Australians Australian, then what is the true designation of the historic Irish in Ireland?
 You can’t talk of them as Norman invaders.
 Indeed, as much by them as any other group, we may define Irish by encountering these inhabitants.
 For the commemoration, I have suggested there should be a great historic traditional or fancy dress festival, where all come to represent the ages and occupations which have gone before, possibly (preferably) with music as well.
 I like to think there might be a writing and drawing competition for local and regional schoolchildren.
 Perhaps special attention should be given to telling, and even re-enacting, the story of Catherine, the Old Countess of Desmond, who was born and died at Dromana, who when young supposedly visited England at the time of Edward IV and danced with Richard of Gloucester, later Richard III whose body has recently been discovered in Leicester in England.
 Catherine survived the Plantagenets and Tudors, and eventually ‘walked’ to Hampton Court Palace to put her case to James the first Stuart King of England.
 She finally died under a cherry tree it is said, here in Dromana, at the age of 140.

 I think that Dromana in its octo-centenary, has to acknowledge its historic English affiliation when England was ruling the country, but in this age of the Republic, it should also assert and demonstrate its essential Irishness, not as a folk or superstitious character, but as what one might call the real in-depth Irish.
 There is nothing alien about this wondrous place.
 It is so deep-seated in itself and its place of geography and history.
 As descendants of the Cambrian-Norman invasion, we have a special, spiritual connection to Dromana House and its family.
 We have the deepest respect for them, and the antiquity of this property.
 In 800 years, there are about thirty-two generations, and thus we should calculate billions of ancestors.
-Clearly, this is Anglo-Irish aristocracy, with a great sense of history, and consciousness of 800 years, and of quintessential Irishness, as distinct from the now popular bog-Irish of revisionist and political history.
+Clearly, this is Anglo-Irish aristocracy, with a great sense of history, and consciousness of 800 years, and of quintessential Irishness, as distinct from the now popular revisionist and political history.
 I respect the architectural novelty of Dromana Gate, the great contribution, courage and personal tragedy of Henry Villiers-Stuart the Baron de Decies of Dromana, but most particularly in our own time of Emily Villiers-Stuart, her daughter Barbara Villiers-Stuart Grubb, and her husband Nicholas Grubb.
 They are brave and dignified people, and they never stop working.
 To visit Dromana House is to visit very real and very living history.
 Barbara Villiers-Stuart Grubb is the direct descendant of this essential and respected lineage.
 The portraits, the memorabilia, even the weapons in a case, attest to this long line of history.
 It is a story told by family events and blood, anecdotes of real personages, and not through ghost tales and the macabre.
 In spite of an early feud at the time of Elizabeth I, it is also not primarily about bloodshed and revolution, but about good husbandry and ethical dealing.
 By and large this family has been a good neighbour, and a good landlord in the time of tenancy.
 Therese Muir MacKenzie’s Dromana: the Memoirs of an Irish Family (1907) is not a memoir in the traditional sense of the word, but a well-researched and well-written history of the family, warts and all.
 Looking back to those fishing licenses or rights on the Blackwater River in the time of King John, the family has been asking, how does one best commemorate and celebrate this heritage?
 And how does one do this in terms of 30 beautiful acres with a self-catering provision, the role in historic tours, the continuing leadership in some agricultural ventures, as against the old aristocratic grandeur, with now demolished stables, lordship, the foundation of a town, and a totally different (feudal) way of life.
 The past is the past.
 This prospective celebration takes place in the twenty-first century present, indeed, in a republican, post-’celtic tiger,’ contemporary Ireland, part of the EEC today.
 To sum up the suggestions I have already advanced:

 1. I would think one notes the historic contribution and benevolence, including the founding of Villierstown, the assistance to tenants at the time of the potato famine, and even the family relationship with the independence movement.